Grigory-Latushko/okx/trandbot/tags/okx-good_res_RSI-EMA/trandbot5/README.md

 No trade 23-00 - 04-00

-todo
-forbid open if current or pervious candle > 3 ATR
+forbid open if current or 3 pervious candle > 3 ATR